-In workpapers supporting the 2011 PSEP filing, SoCalGas and SDG&E identified L-2001 West as a Phase 1A hydrotest project.
-The scope on the original PSEP filing with the CPUC included 64 miles of primarily high-pressure pipe, of which approximately 15.81 miles were Category 4 Criteria mileage.
+In workpapers supporting the 2011 PSEP filing,2 SoCalGas and SDG&E identified L-2001 West as a Phase 1A hydrotest project.
+The scope on the original PSEP filing with the CPUC included 64 miles of primarily Contract of the scope high-pressure pipe, of which approximately 15.81 miles were Category 4 Criteria mileage.
 L-2001 West was first installed between 1948 and 1953.